 Trainual: Best for New Hire Training & Onboarding

 Trainual brings together all your company’s processes, procedures, and training policies into one system to make onboarding and learning easier.
 With all your training and onboarding documents in one place, your newly hired employees will be fully trained and ready to start their new jobs quicker.
 It is ideal for smaller businesses; pricing is custom and increases by 25 user increments.

-Trainual, scoring a 4.43 out of 5, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
+Trainual, with a score of 4.43 out of 5 on our evaluation, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
 Keeping Trainual from achieving a perfect score is its lack of ability to customize reports and limited language support.